Kevin-RN/Computer-Graphics/C++/Labyrinth.md

 int Labyrinth(std::set<std::pair<location, location> > labyrinth, int size);
 ```

-The edges of the labyrinth have been blocked o (meaning you cannot pass
+The edges of the labyrinth have been blocked of (meaning you cannot pass
 through them).
 You are also given a set of walls that indicate adjacent pairs
 in the labyrinth you cannot move between.
 For example, if you are given the
 input set shown below: